 Duties and Responsibilities Meeting Q1 Q2 Q3 Q4 4.
 Risk Management 4.2 The Committee shall: ✓ ✓ ✓ ✓ i.Oversee, and ensure management reports and reviews annually to the Board in respect of: the Corporation's principal risks and overall risk profile; the Corporation's strategies in addressing its risk profile; the processes, policies, procedures and controls in place to manage or mitigate the Corporation's principal risks; and the overall effectiveness of the enterprise risk management process and program. ii.
 Oversee the Corporation's credit and counterparty, market and financial, political and strategic, and repatriation risks. ✓ ✓ ✓ ✓ iii.
 Receive and review managements' annual risk register update including an update on residual risks. ✓ iv.
 Review the Corporation's annual insurance program, including the risk retention philosophy, potential exposure and corporate liability protection programs and ensure management reports to the Board in respect thereof.
 5. Internal Controls 5.1 The Committee shall review and approve as required: i.Processes adopted by management for establishing effective internal control over financial reporting ICFR and DC&P. ✓ ✓ ✓ ✓ ii.
 The adequacy and effectiveness of the Corporation's accounting, ICFR and DC&P policies and procedures and management information systems. ✓ ✓ ✓ ✓ iii.
 Changes to the Corporation's ICFR, DC&P and management information systems. ✓ ✓ ✓ ✓ iv.
 Oversee management's certification of ICFR and DC&P. ✓ ✓ ✓ ✓ v.
 Spending authority and approval of limits. ✓ ✓ ✓ ✓ 6.
-Information Technology - Cyber Security 6.1 Receive annually (or more frequently as the Committee may request) a system status update with respect to the Corporation's core IT operating systems. √ 6.2 Review annually (or more frequently as the Committee may request) the Corporation's cyber security programs and their effectiveness. ✓ 6.3 Receive as frequently as the Committee may request an update on the Corporation's compliance program for cyber threats and security.
-As needed.
-6.4 Ensure significant breaches are reported in accordance with best governance practices.
-As needed.
-7. Environment, Social and Governance ("ESG") 7.1 In collaboration with the Sustainability Committee, review and assess ESG-related risks to the Corporation. ✓ ✓ ✓ √ 7.2 Regularly review the Corporations' risk management policies and processes for, and approach to, addressing ESG-related risks. ✓ ✓ ✓ ✓ 7.3 Review ESG disclosure. ✓ ✓ ✓ ✓ 8.
-General Compliance 8.1 Oversee, and periodically review procedures for: As ne eded. i The confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters or other matters that could negatively affect the Corporation, such as violations of the Code of Business Conduct and Ethics. ii.Treatment of complaints regarding accounting, internal accounting controls, or auditing matters. iii.The review and approval of the President and Chairman's expenses and perquisites. iv.
+Information Technology - Cyber Security 6.1 Receive annually (or more frequently as the Committee may request) a system status update with respect to the Corporation's core IT operating systems. ✓ 6.2 Review annually (or more frequently as the Committee may request) the Corporation's cyber security programs and their effectiveness. ✓ 6.3 Receive as frequently as the Committee may request an update on the Corporation's compliance program for cyber threats and security.
+As ne eded.
+6.4 Ensure significant breaches are reported in accordance with best governance practices. ure significant breaches are reported in accordance with best governance practices.
+As neede eded.
+7. Environment, Social and Governance ("ESG") 7.1 In collaboration with the Sustainability Committee, review and assess ESG-related risks to the Corporation. ✓ ✓ ✓ ✓ 7.2 Regularly review the Corporations' risk management policies and processes for, and approach to, addressing ESG-related risks. ✓ ✓ ✓ ✓ 7.3 Review ESG disclosure. ✓ ✓ ✓ ✓ 8.
+General Compliance 8.1 Oversee, and periodically review procedures for: As ne eded. i The confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters or other matters that could negatively affect the Corporation, such as violations of the Code of Business Conduct and Ethics. ii.Treatment of complaints regarding accounting, internal accounting controls, or auditing matters.
+As ne eded. iii.The review and approval of the President and Chairman's expenses and perquisites.
+As ne eded. iv.
 The review of any transactions involving the Corporation in which directors or officers of the Corporation have a material interest.
+As ne eded.
 8.2 Review this mandate and make recommendations to the Board as appropriate. ✓